LongPotato/Practice_Rails/README.md

 ###Private-Events

 This project combines all the skills practiced from the previous projects.
-It also focuses on advance models, Active Records, associations, relationship with through table [View it live here](https://afternoon-reef-1518.herokuapp.com).
+It also focuses on creating advance models, Active Records, associations, relationship with through table [View it live here](https://afternoon-reef-1518.herokuapp.com).